turschak/flags/README.md

 # Flags Project

+See the [Contributing guidelines](CONTRIBUTING.md) for details on how to use git and Github to interact with this project.

 1. Submit your name and a fact about you into the "biographies" folder.
 The name of the file with your information should be formatted as:
 `lastname_firstname.txt`.